Occupational Therapy Assistant

 Students will spend more than 600 hours of supervised clinical training in hospitals, skilled nursing facilities, pediatric clinics, and other settings to gain invaluable hands-on experience that supplements and complements traditional classroom learning.

 Become a licensed professional

 After successful completion of the national certification exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice.
 Licensure generally requires initial certification by the NBCOT.
 The job outlook for occupational therapy assistants is excellent.
 This occupation is projected to grow faster, through 2018, than other occupations requiring post-secondary training or an associate degree, or on-the-job training (The U.S. Bureau of Labor Statistics).

 Vision and Mission Please click here to view our program's vision and mission

-For more information on applying for Fall 2014 admission, please attend one of the Information Sessions for Fall 2014 admissions.
+For more information on applying for January 2016 admission, please attend one of the Information Sessions for March 2015 applications.

-For more information, please contact Liza Lopes, Admissions Specialist at firstname.lastname@example.org
+For more information about the application process, please contact Liza Lopes, Admissions Specialist at firstname.lastname@example.org

 A felony conviction may affect a graduate's ability to sit for the NBCOT Certification Exam or attain state licensure.
 Contact the North Carolina Board of Occupational Therapy (NCBOT) at 919- 932-1380 or www.ncbot.org and the National Board for Certification in Occupational Therapy (NBCOT at 301- 990-7979 or www.nbcot.org for further information.